Professional Legal Assistance With Your Trust

 Probate is the legal proceeding in which your assets and debts are distributed across your beneficiaries: While you might hope it goes smoothly, it’s oftentimes a very contentious process.
 There may be some bad blood between your beneficiaries, or there may be some bitter arguing over who gets what.
 If you have some family members who might be a bit estranged, or particularly greedy ex-wives or ex-husbands, probate can become a major headache for everyone involved.
 Plus, it means estate taxes – your beneficiaries might not receive quite as much money as they (or you) hoped.

 The main thing to keep in mind when considering a will is the ease of drafting a will versus the ease of execution.
-While it may not matter to you, a will leaves some room for argument between your family members after you die.
-But, a will is generally easier than a trust to draft and maintain: Once a will is written up, it’s written up.
+A will leaves some room for argument between your family members after you die but a will is generally easier than a trust to draft and maintain.
+Once a will is written up, it’s written up.

 Trusts